I’ve been wanting to write a body image blog for a while now. Will get round to it at some point, but in the mean time there’s this

 My partner and I bought a filthy run down boozer in North London a few months ago.
-It was the kind of place that most people were too scared to venture into, where a pint would only cost you £2.50, but left you sick as a dog; where mice and ants and mould and slime were at home, but barely a human soul dared to go.
+It was the kind of place that most people were too scared to venture into, where a pint only cost £2.50, but left you sick as a dog; where mice and ants and mould and slime were at home, but barely a human soul dared to go.
 We rolled up our sleeves, we got dirty, sweaty and exhausted, we got a little help from our friends and from clever people with skills we don’t have and, eventually, we turned it into this…

 Photography: Philip J Mitchell